javascript-tutoring/homepage/README.md

 After you have checked everything, click "Create pull request" and someone will review it!

-## BEM Model
+## BEM Model and File Structure

-We are using the BEM model for scss development.
+We are using the BEM model for scss development, as well as a strict file structure.
 This helps us keep our code organized as well as avoid merge conflicts with other people's work.
 Merge conflicts can happen when people are working on the same file at the same time.

 We try to separate out our SCSS into folders: